alhadibmt1-ship-it/PdfToolsWeb/replit.md

 ### Third-party Services
 - **Google Fonts CDN**: For typography (Inter font family).
-- **CloudConvert API**: Used for PDF to Word, PDF to JPG, PDF to PNG, PDF to PowerPoint, and PowerPoint to PDF conversions with high-quality output.
+- **CloudConvert API**: Used for PDF to Word, PDF to JPG, PDF to PNG, PDF to PowerPoint, PowerPoint to PDF, Grayscale PDF, and OCR PDF conversions with high-quality output.

 ### Key NPM Packages
 - **PDF Processing**: `pdf-lib` (standard), `pdf-lib-with-encrypt` (encryption only), `pdf-parse`, `docx`, `mammoth`, `sharp`, `archiver`, `xlsx`.